 Before joining MMU, Dr Ryan led a research strand exploring 'Politics, Art and Expression' at the Crick Centre for the Public Understanding of Politics, University of Sheffield.
 In this role she was responsible for organising and delivering a number of prominent research and engagement activities including a global photography competition in partnership with the World Photography Organisation and an accompanying exhibition at UK Parliament.
-Since 2015, she has been one of five co-convenors of the Political Studies Association's Art and Politics Specialist Group.
+From 2015 to 2017 she was one of five co-convenors of the Political Studies Association's Art and Politics Specialist Group.

 Dr Ryan is interested in supervising doctoral projects in the following areas:

-She is currently on the supervisory team for the following PhD students:
+She is currently supervising the following PhD students:

 HE.
 Ryan (2016).
 From absent to present pasts: civil society, democracy and the shifting place of memory in Brazil.
 Journal of Civil Society.
 12(2), pp.158-177.